BennyFranCruz/TermProj/README.md

 ### Introduction:

-The purpose of our project...
+The purpose of our device is a heat seeking self aiming turret.
+The goal is to be able to quickly turn and face an opponent at an unknown location and fire nerf darts at them.
+Our Device uses a modified D-Dart tempest foam dart blaster, and two motors controlled by the Nucleo microcontroller through this we Apply automatic target acquisition, aiming, and firing control to a projectile launcher.
+The launcher is autonomous in that it detects and tracks a target and launches a projectile without user intervention.

 Our device is intended to be used by...

-Description: Apply automatic target acquisition, aiming, and firing control to a projectile launcher.
-The launcher must be autonomous in that it detects and tracks a target and launches a projectile without user intervention.
+Description:

 ### Hardware Design Overview: